timothyb0912/blog/_posts/2021-12-25-Personal-data-science.md

 Dear Young Tim,

 Congratulations on making it to the end of 2021!
-Extra congratulations for making it here with out any permanent debilitations, mentally or physically.
+Extra congratulations for making it here without any permanent debilitations, mentally or physically.
 I wasn't sure we would see the end of the year in this state, so there is much to celebrate!